tatatananana/loopback-connector-nodes-for-Node-RED/README.md

     })
 }
 ```
-Node-RED server will be available to access on http://localhost:22081/red.
+Upon the application startup, Node-RED server will be available to access on http://localhost:22081/red.

 You can also specify following options while starting Node-RED